 - salt & pepper, to taste

-- Taste and adjust seasoning and herbs as per your preference.
-I stir in extra minced parsley and cilantro!
+- Taste and adjust seasonings and herbs as per your preference.

-- Transfer to a mixing bowl and stir in the tahini and flour (chickpea, gluten-free, AP or similar) and mix together - adding flour 1 tablespoon at a time as necessary until the mixture sticks together when pressed into a ball.
+- Stir in the red pepper flakes, tahini and flour* and mix together - adding flour 1 tablespoon at a time as needed until the mixture sticks together when formed into a ball.

 - Cover the bowl and pop into the fridge for ~60 minutes until chilled.

-- Shaping the falafel - using a cookie scoop or your hands, shape the chickpea mixture to form balls (around the size of pingpong balls) or flatten to form patties.
+- Using a cookie scoop or your hands, shape the chickpea mixture to form balls (around the size of ping pong balls) or slightly larger and flatter to form patties.

-- Drizzle a tablespoonful of oil onto a parchment-lined baking sheet.
+- Drizzle a tablespoonful (or more to taste) of oil onto a parchment-lined baking sheet.
 Roll the falafel balls/patties through to lightly coat on both sides.
 Or mist with cooking spray.Skip if baking the falafel oil-free.

-- Place a single layer (not touching) of balls in the basket of an air fryer.
-Lightly spray with oil (optional).
+- Place a single layer of falafel in the basket of an air fryer leaving room between each.
+Lightly spray with cooking spray or brush with oil.